 The United Nations Interregional Crime and Justice Research Institute (UNICRI) is an important institute under the United Nations.
-Such international bodies and programmes are very relevant for the UPSC exam.
+Such international bodies and programmes are very relevant for the IAS exam.
 In this article, you can read all about the UNICRI, its functioning, mandate, objectives and India’s relations with it.

 UNICRI UPSC Notes:- Download PDF Here